alchemy-fr/Phraseanet-Docs/en/User/Guide/Publish.rst

 .. topic:: The essential

-    Two features of Phraseanet allow to publish and to broadcast media :
+    Two features of Phraseanet allow to publish and broadcast media :
     *Publication* and *Bridge*

 .. _Publish-Publications: